-For more about parenting in a world of screens, read here
+For more about social media-savvy parenting, read here

-These top ten tips will help you and your children stay safe on social media platforms.
+These top ten tips will help you become social media-savvy and keep you and your children safe online.
 It all starts with a conversation.
 By opening up the communication channels with your child early on in their digital life, it will help you to continue those conversations as your child grows.

 Top 10 Tips for Parents

 Start the conversation before your child is on social media

 Research shows that children as young as six have access to smartphones or tablets.
 Start talking to your children about technology, before they hit 13 when they are allowed on social media.
 If your teen is on Facebook or Instagram, consider friending or following them.

 Facebook and Instagram require everyone to be 13 years old before they can create an account (in some countries, this age limit may be higher depending on local laws).

 Let your teen know that the same rules apply online as apply offline

 Just as you might tell your child to look both ways before crossing the street, teach them to think before they share online or accept a friend request from a stranger.

 Ask your teenager to teach you